 Here are the top things to keep in eye on before buying a football visor.

-- Fit – If it doesn’t fit, you aren’t going to use it.
+Fit – If it doesn’t fit, you can’t use it.
 Search for a visor that will work with your model of helmet.
 Also, make sure the league you are playing in does not restrict certain types of visors.

-- Functionality – After purchasing your visor, it is crucial to test it out before a practice or game and make sure you like it.
-More importantly, make sure that your vision is impaired by it.
+Functionality – After purchasing your visor, it is crucial to test it out before a practice or game and make sure you like it.